This page tells you about the biological therapy sorafenib and its possible side effects. There are sections about

 - Numbness or tingling in the fingers and toes – you may have trouble with fiddly tasks such as doing up buttons.
 This can start a few days or weeks after treatment and usually goes away within a few months of the treatment finishing

-- Low levels of calcium in the blood – let your doctor or nurse know if you have painful muscle spasm and cramps, muscle twitching, or numbness or tingling in your feet and hands or around your mouth
+- Low levels of calcium in the blood – let your doctor or nurse know if you have painful muscle spasm and cramps or muscle twitching.
+Also tell them if you have numbness or tingling in your feet and hands or around your mouth

 - Sadness or depression